vboyev-MSFT/defender-docs/defender-for-iot/review-security-initiatives.md

 ### Prerequisites for OT Security initiative

-When you view the **OT security** initiative small overview, if you haven't yet onboarded Defender for IoT and set up sites, the **More data is required to support this initiative** section is displayed.
+When you view the **OT security** initiative, if you haven't yet onboarded Defender for IoT and set up sites, the **More data is required to support this initiative** section is displayed.

 :::image type="content" source="media/review-security-initiatives/more-data-required.png" alt-text="Screenshot showing the **More data is required to support this initiative** section in Microsoft Defender for IoT in the Microsoft Defender portal.":::

-Follow these steps to add more data:
+If the **More data is required to support this initiative** section is displayed:

 1. Review the **Unprotected OT devices** metric to understand the impact on your network.
 For example, the **Unprotected OT devices** metric shows 24 affected assets.

     :::image type="content" source="media/review-security-initiatives/unprotected-ot-devices.png" alt-text="Screenshot showing the Unprotected OT devices metric **Overview** tab in Microsoft Defender for IoT in the Microsoft Defender portal.":::

 1. Select **Get started with Microsoft Defender for IoT** and follow the procedure to [onboard Defender for IoT in the Defender portal](get-started.md).

 1. Select **create new sites** to [set up sites](set-up-sites.md).